What Is the Difference Between Toughened and Laminated Glass?

-Toughened glass and laminated glass are often confused with each other, although they are different products manufactured in a different way.
+Toughened glass and laminated glass are often confused with each other, although they are different products manufactured in different ways.
 Each has its own benefits and applications.

 Laminated glass is made by sandwiching a polyvinyl butyral (PVB) layer of thin plastic between two panes of annealed glass and fusing them together.
 The PVB thin layer is a minimum of 0.38 mm thick and can be used in multiples to create more resistance (for example, bulletproof glass) – 0.76mm is usually the maximum thickness for domestic glass.

-The unique quality of laminated glass is that if it breaks, the glass is fused to the PVB layer and stays in place.
-For this reason, it’s used in skylights or glass ceilings to avoid glass shattering and falling from above.
+The unique quality of laminated glass is how the glass is fused to the PVB layer and stays in place if it's broken.
+For this reason, it's used in skylights or glass ceilings to avoid glass shattering and falling from above.

-As the laminate layer is so thin, unless you have a trained expert eye, it’s difficult to detect any perceptible difference in the glass.
-The only way to see the PVB layer is at the edge of the glass, but that would usually be hidden in a glazed unit.
+As the laminate layer is so thin, it's difficult to detect any perceptible difference in the glass.